mollydesjardin/taiyo-corpus-tools/readme.md

 In 2022, some of the problems I encountered have solutions readily searchable online, or even better, no longer exist.
 But "quirky" issues like the ones here are still common with Japanese-language documents, and not unique to Taiyō.
 I hope documenting my process, and sharing the code, can save others some time and frustration.

 ### About the data
-NINJAL's Taiyō Corpus contains full-text, hand-corrected articles from [Taiyō 太陽 magazine](https://ja.wikipedia.org/wiki/%E5%A4%AA%E9%99%BD_%28%E5%8D%9A%E6%96%87%E9%A4%A8%29) (published 1895-1928).
+NINJAL's Taiyō Corpus contains full-text articles from [Taiyō 太陽 magazine](https://ja.wikipedia.org/wiki/%E5%A4%AA%E9%99%BD_%28%E5%8D%9A%E6%96%87%E9%A4%A8%29) (published 1895-1928).
 The corpus includes thousands of articles from 1895, 1901, 1909, 1917, and 1925.
 You can find more info about this particular corpus on [NINJAL's website](https://ccd.ninjal.ac.jp/cmj/taiyou/index.html).

 The dataset consists of one XML file per magazine issue, with both text and metadata.
-The article text is hand-corrected and annotated with linguistic data at the word level, so the quality is much better than OCR on documents from this time/language.
+The article text is hand-corrected and annotated with linguistic data, including at the word level, so the quality is much better than OCR on documents from this time/language.
 Metadata in the XML tags includes:
 - publishing information for the magazine issues
 - publishing information for each article (author, title, genre)
-- specialized linguistic attributes at the article or word level (style of speech, and glosses of errors or rare kanji that could not be entered at the time).
+- linguistic attributes at the article or word level (style of speech, and glosses of errors or rare kanji that could not be entered at the time).

 Article text is tokenized at the sentence level only.